rltyty/rblog/content/notes/apue/c.md

 With `restrict` the compiler can assure no aliasing, enabling aggressive optimization (e.g., reordering instructions, cache values in registers).

+#### `volatile`

+Tells the compiler don't optimize this variable or cache its value.

+Compiler optimizations block includes:

+- No register caching: Every read/write goes to memory.
+- No reordering: Operations stay in program order (but CPU may still reorder;
+  use barriers if needed).

+Mainly used for:
+- Variables shared with signal handlers
+- Multi-threaded variables (though `atomic`, mutex are preferred)
+- Memory-mapped hardware registers

 #### `sizeof`